woeiru/lab/dot/ans/roles/editor_config/tasks/konsole.md

      include_tasks: konsole.yml
    ```

-3. Make sure the profile files (`Profile 1.profile` and `Profile 2.profile`) are present in the `files` directory of your role.

 ## Considerations

 - These tasks assume that Konsole is installed on the target system.
 - The tasks will run for the user specified by `ansible_env.HOME`.
 - Existing profile files with the same names will be overwritten.

-## Customization

-To customize these tasks:

-1. Modify the profile filenames if you want to use different profile names.
-2. Adjust the file permissions (mode) if needed for your security requirements.
-3. Add more copy tasks if you have additional profiles to deploy.
+- You can add more tasks with different profile configurations if you need additional profiles.

 ## Troubleshooting

 If you encounter issues:

-1. Verify that the source profile files exist in the `files` directory of your role.
-2. Check that the user running the playbook has permissions to create directories and files in their home directory.
+1. Check that the user running the playbook has permissions to create directories and files in their home directory.
-3. Ensure Konsole is installed on the target system.
+2. Ensure Konsole is installed on the target system.
+3. Verify the syntax of the profile configurations within the `content` sections.
 4. Run the playbook with increased verbosity (`-v` or `-vv`) for more detailed output.

 For any persistent issues, consult the Konsole documentation or KDE community forums for specific configuration details.